sjhalayka/cornell_box_textured/README.md

-Cornell box done in glTF format.
+Cornell box done in glTF format, with caustics.

 Large-format screenshots (may require a TDR time extension, if your framerate dips below 1 FPS, like on my 3060):